Chamilo: Community

 Due to Chamilo's educational purpose, most of the community is related to the educational or the human resources sectors.
 The community itself works together to offer an easy to use e-learning system.

 Active

 Community members are considered active when they start contributing to the project (through documentation, forum contributions, development, design).

-In 2009, members of the Dokeos community started working actively on the One Laptop Per Child project together with a primary school in the Salto city in Uruguay.
+In 2009, members of the Dokeos community started working actively on the One Laptop Per Child project together with a primary school in Salto, Uruguay.
 One of the founding members of the Chamilo Association then registered as a contributing project for the OLPC in which his company would make efforts to ensure the portability of the platform to the XO laptop.
 The effort has been, since then, continued as part of the Chamilo project.

 Passive

 The community is considered passive when they use the software but do not contribute directly to it.
 As of February 2016, the passive community was estimated to be more than 11,000,000 users around the world.